whatwg/sg/SG Agreement.md

 discretion.

 Each [Steering Group Member] may optionally appoint an individual "<a id="alternate-steering-group-representative">**Alternate Steering Group Representative**</a>".
 The [Steering Group Representative] may delegate any of their rights and responsibilities to the [Alternate Steering Group Representative].
-In the absence of the Steering Group Representative, the Alternate Steering Group Representative may perform any of the actions that the Steering Group Representative can perform as defined above.
-In the event that both take action, the actions of the Steering Group Representative supersede.
+Only one of the [Steering Group Representative] or [Alternate Steering Group Representative] can communicate on a given subject at any one time.

 ### 3.2.
 Functions